![]() |

 1. Definition & Location

-Onshore Oil Production: Land-based extraction using wells in deserts, forests, or plains.
+- Onshore Oil Production: Extraction from land using wells in deserts, forests, or plains.

 2. Equipment & Technology